 Imagine big blue skies, russet golden walks, garden harvests of amber, ochre and vivid orange squash and pumpkins, the glorious greens of apples, pears, beans and courgettes, a radiant rainbow of garden flowers adorning hotel and spa.
 The reality is here in abundance!

-As the garden produce mounts up on the kitchen doorstep, chef and his brigade busily prepare delicious warming meals for our 2 AA rosette restaurant, as well as concocting an array of pickles, chutneys, juices and jams to capture those summer flavours in darker winter days.
-Think richly dark damson jam, spicy tomato and balsamic pickle, a rather delicious sweet apple and squash chutney (see recipe below) and freshly pressed Woolley Apple juice.
-Check out the Potting Shed Shop in the walled garden to take a taste of Woolley home with you.
-Yum!
+As the garden produce mounts up on the kitchen doorstep, chef and his brigade busily prepare delicious warming meals for the restaurant, as well as concocting an array of preserves to capture those summer flavours in darker winter days.
+Try our rather delicious sweet apple and squash chutney (see recipe below) and, coming soon, cold off the press from our ancient apple orchard, will be our our 2021 freshly pressed Woolley Grange apple juice and our apple & beetroot, a winning combination of sweet and tangy and packed full of nutrients!.
+Check out our autumn breaks to enjoy the best of what autumn has to offer.

 Warm the soul...and the toes

 When the sun is less friendly, get cosy by the fire with a mug of hot chocolate and a board game, or a robust red with a good book.
-Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, along with the steam room and sauna, will make you feel warm and lovely.
-Add in an Elemis facial or massage and suddenly the world seems a nicer place.
+Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, will make you feel warm and lovely.
+Add in an Elemis spa treatment and suddenly the world seems a nicer place.

 Half Term Fun

 If you want to venture beyond the hotel grounds, explore beautiful Bradford on Avon and surrounds for great walks, history and countless tea shops.
-Longleat has some special Autumn Days for families and Bath, Lacock, Prior Park and Bowood are all a short hop away and are absolutely stunning at this time of year, with plenty for the kids to do.
+Longleat has some special Autumn Days for families and Bath, Lacock (of Harry Potter filimng fame), Prior Park, Bowood and Stourhead are all a short hop away and are absolutely stunning at this time of year, with plenty for the kids to do.

 Our Best Apple and Squash Chutney